 The project began in 2020.
 Due to lockdown we had to take a hiatus from the project, and relaunched it in Autumn 2021.

 Graduations, tea dances, roller derbies, pop icons, Suffragette protests, cutting-edge art, silent discos, hairdressing championships, tear-jerking theatre, fierce debates and Eurovision winners.
 We’ve seen it all.

 ‘And since being converted into a performance venue 150 years ago, our stages have been graced with a dazzling array of illustrious artists, writers, dancers, musicians, actors and directors – from Harold Pinter to Maya Angelou, Muddy Waters, Ella Fitzgerald and Stevie Wonder to David Bowie, Jimi Hendrix, Leonard Cohen and all the late Dancing Queens in between.’

-As a volunteer, you will plan and hold interviews to creatively re-tell moving memories from Brighton Dome & Brighton Festival visitors.
+We recruited and trained volunteers who planned and held interviews to creatively re-tell moving memories from Brighton Dome & Brighton Festival visitors.
 This work will end up being part of an exciting story-telling project about one of the most vital arts centres in heart of Brighton & Hove, and the memories collected will be shared with generations to come.

-To find out more, you can download the research job description here:
+To find out more about what our volunteers did, you can download the research job description here: